 Under no circumstances should the visitor expect a quaint and quiet, old fashioned town (though all these attributes can be applied to parts of Dublin).
 Dublin can be noisy and overwhelming, especially between April and September.

 Dublin can be visited throughout the year.
 The annual St Patrick's Festival (around March 17th) draws huge crowds and may be seen as the start of the tourist season, it stays busy well into September.
 Pre-Christmas weekends are positively claustrophobic and best avoided.

 Places to Visit in Dublin

 Dublin is full of attractions so you will have to pick.
-Try my recommendations of the Top 10 Attractions of Dublin and an essential walk through Dublin's city center for inspiration.
+Try my recommendations of the Top 10 Attractions of Dublin and an essential walk through Dublin's city centre for inspiration.
 Or head straight for the lesser known sights of Dublin.

 Places to Avoid in Dublin

-The sidestreets of O'Connell Street and especially the Liffey boardwalk are not generally considered "safe" at night.
+The side-streets of O'Connell Street and especially the Liffey Boardwalk are not generally considered "safe" at night.